-If you are looking to hire a PR consultant this year but are yet to be convinced, read these quotes from a handful of successful businessmen.
+If you are looking to invest and hire a PR consultant this year but are yet to be convinced, read these quotes from a handful of successful businessmen.

 Christmas is in July.
 Everyone knows this is the answer; that is if you work in the consumer PR sector or are indeed a lifestyle journalist.

 Lead times of glossy magazines are arguably getting shorter but they still work to a three month (ish) deadline.
 The Christmas coverage starts in October therefore you need to showcase your festive offering in July.

 Sourcing a Christmas tree in July is no mean feat I can assure you, and standing around it with a warming glass of sherry and mince pie in sweltering heat isn’t as enjoyable as when you are wearing your Christmas jumper on 25th December!

 Pitching a story should take as much time and consideration as writing a press release if you want the best chance of getting your story covered in the media.